deep-inamdar/Planet_Labs_Technical_Assessment/README.md

    extracting them.
 7) Although outside the scope of the project, the rate of change between all classes could be calculated to provide further insight to the scene.
-In this assignemnt, we assessed the transition from vegetation to soil, which is interesting as it idenified areas of potential forest loss.
-It would equally be interesting to look at the rate of change from soil to vegeation as it would provide insight into how the vegeation expands and greens up in the summer season.
+In this assignment, I assessed the transition from vegetation to soil, which is interesting as it idenified areas of potential forest loss.
+It would equally be interesting to look at the rate of change from soil to vegetation as it would provide insight into how the vegetation expands and greens up in the summer season.